Information about student services, course requirements, submissions, extensions, academic honesty and more.

 - Assignment and Essay Extension Request Form (240kb pdf)

 Students granted an extension who experience continued circumstances which prevent them submitting assessment by the revised due date, must apply for Special Consideration to their student centre within three days of the revised due date.
-Information on applying for Special Consideration can be found on the Faculty of Arts Special Consideration web page and applications can be submitted on the Admin page of your Student Portal.
+Information on applying for Special Consideration can be found on the Students Special Consideration web page and applications can be submitted on the Admin page of your Student Portal.